 Configuring SSO for Amazon Connect

-We recommended using Service Control Policies (SCPs) to manage permissions regarding what users and roles can do in Amazon Connect, protecting important resources and making your system more secure.
+It's a good idea to use Service Control Policies (SCPs) to manage permissions regarding what users and roles can do in Amazon Connect, protecting important resources and making your system more secure.
+SeeSecurity best practices for Amazon Connect.

-Below is an example SCP that can be used to prevent the deletion of the Amazon Connect instance and associated role:
+The following example SCP can be used to prevent the deletion of the Amazon Connect instance and associated role.

 <pre><code class="language-json">